-This report incorporates analysis of platinum supply and demand during the first quarter of 2017, during which time total mine supply hit 1,330 koz, down 6.3% year-on-year and the lowest since Q3 2014.
+This report incorporates analysis of platinum supply and demand during the second quarter of 2017.

 - Overall supply is expected to contract further in 2017, due to closures of uneconomic mining at current market prices, with total platinum supply expected to decrease by 2% year-on-year to 7,795 koz.
 Secondary supply is forecast to slip by 3% when compared to 2016, with a reduction in jewellery recycling outweighing increased autocatalyst recycling.

 - On the demand side of the equation, conditions remain lacklustre.
 Nevertheless, it is encouraging to observe the continued resilience of platinum demand from the automotive sector, which is counter to many negative commentaries on the sector.
 The full-year forecast for the segment is 3,360 koz, down just 2% on 2016 (3,435 koz) and very close to overall automotive demand in 2015 and 2014, despite a further reduction in diesel market share in Western Europe.

 - The report shows that while diesel share in Europe continues to erode in the smaller and mid-sized vehicle segments, it remains robust and as high as ~80% in the larger, luxury and MPV (multi-purpose vehicle) segments.
 Application of mild hybrid technology can also re-assert diesel’s efficiency advantages over its gasoline counterparts, particularly with respect to CO2 emissions.
 An example of a diesel mild hybrid is Audi’s SQ7.

 - Global platinum jewellery consumption is estimated to fall 1% to 2,590 koz in 2017, however, this masks significant changes in demand by country.
 The decline in demand from China this quarter was largely offset by increases in other regions, particularly in India and the U.S.